The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 He couldn’t because he didn’t have the strength because he had taken drugs and he tried to do it with a cable.
 He didn’t make it either, so without letting go, plunged a knife into his abdomen.

-He then took her to the tub in the bathroom in the main room and dismembered her He made a Y-shaped cut from her navel to her collarbones, similar to a gruesome image she kept around the house.
+The He then took her to the bathroom tub in the main room and dismembered her.
+He made a Y-shaped cut from her navel to her collarbones, similar to a gruesome image she kept around the house.

 He cut out two tattoos that he had done before —a dagger and a rose— and kept them in brine as a “trophy”, according to the Civil Guard.